trammell/recipe-book/susans-recipes.rst

 Kari and Brian Chase of St. Paul, Minnesota say that their neighborhood has a great restaurant: 128 Cafe.
 The last time they were there they tried a delicious appetizer of crisp bread with roasted garlic, goat cheese and apple chutney.
 Yield: Makes 8 Servings

-Note: At the restaurant, the bread is grilled, but it’s just as good when it’s baked.
+Note: At the restaurant, the bread is grilled, but it's just as good when it's baked.

 1 cup (packed) golden brown sugar
 3/4 cup rice vinegar